Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 And they save it.
 They save it?
 They save the world through it.

 No, they save the Amazon delivery scene for a little later on in the middle.
-It's like the moment.

-It's locked in.
+It's locked in its

+office.
 Peter, I think you'd love it.
-Miniature man.

 Sir Richard.
-Sir Richard Taylor.
+Sir Richard Taylor, that's his superhero.

-Miniatures and Biggitches.
 I think you would love the size.
+I think of Ant-Man.

-Because yourself can go from miniature to bigoture.
+He himself can go from miniature to bigoture.

 I think you've fundamentally misunderstood what I like about miniatures.
 Really?
 So I think you think that I like little things

 as rep because Ant-Man is about miniature things.
-Well, and Quantum Mania, he goes so miniature that things, that miniatures turn into bigotures.
+Well, and Quantum Mania, he goes so miniature that things that miniatures turn into bigotures.

 That's not what the film's about.
 But what you've got to understand is when I make a miniature, I want you to think it's normal.